Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History
 ## Version 1.4
+### Version 1.4.12
+- Added a GameManager to send the player to the correct scene and handle player prefs
+- Added reset progress button to main menu

 ### Version 1.4.11
 - Fixed shield and health increase logic and matched the skill tree advertisements
 - Probably fixed sliding on death and movement on respawn